For Operators

 What's missing: A structural transparency requirement that prevents you from unknowingly operating inside a PE-controlled data ecosystem.

-The market reality: Navus Ventures — the venture arm of the Lely family — currently holds significant stakes in Blue Radix (Crop Controller autonomous growing AI), Ridder (FMS, climate computers, and labor management software), SAIA Agrobotics (plant-to-robot hardware), and MetoMotion (harvest robotics).
+The market reality: Navus Ventures — the venture arm of the Lely family — holds equity in Blue Radix (Crop Controller autonomous growing AI), joined Ridder (FMS, climate computers, and labor management software) as a co-shareholder in November 2024, and backs SAIA Agrobotics (plant-to-robot hardware) and MetoMotion (harvest robotics).
 An operator using two or more of these vendors simultaneously is feeding operational data — climate decisions, yield curves, crop steering strategies — to a single private equity fund's consolidated data lake, across contracts signed with ostensibly independent companies.

 What to demand: A mandatory disclosure requirement for any vendor: "Vendor must disclose any shared investors, parent companies, or holding structures held in common with any of Operator's existing technology vendors."
 Follow this with a "Data Ring-Fence Clause" prohibiting the vendor from sharing, aggregating, or co-mingling your data with any affiliated entity under common PE ownership without explicit, per-instance written consent.